→ →

 Pocas is inspired by cultures, technologies and practices from various domains including the commons, platform cooperativism, mutual-aid networks, collaborative finance, complementary currencies, counter-economics, financial activism, distributed ledger technologies, p2p, informal economies, black markets, piracy, self-governance, democratic-confederalism, autonomism, mutualism, anarcho-syndicalism, agorism, anti-colonial resistance, indigenous autonomy, feminism, cybernetics, post-web, lunar/solar punk, and other related practices.

-Some of these practices have been present for long in what is considered contemporary Mexico: Indigenous and communal self-governance, anti-colonial resistance, social revolution, land collective ownership, student organizing, queer liberation, feminist collectives, environmental activism, solidarity economy, cooperatives and a rich ‘informal’ sector including street food sellers, a vibrant culture of piracy, knock-offs and clones.
+Some of these practices have been present for long in what is considered Mexico: Indigenous and communal self-governance, anti-colonial resistance, social revolution, land collective ownership, student organizing, queer liberation, feminist collectives, environmental activism, solidarity economy, cooperatives and a rich 'informal' sector including street food sellers, a vibrant culture of piracy, knock-offs and clones.
 Each one of these carries rich historical baggage, exists in a complex context, and responds to varying adversity degrees.
-While a thorough analysis of these practices exceeds this text’s scope, one point is clear: People living in Mexico are no strangers to navigating the complexities of violent conflict, organized resistance, self-governance and parallel economies.
+While a thorough analysis of these practices exceeds this text's scope, one point is clear: People living in Mexico are no strangers to navigating the complexities of para-statal conflict, organized resistance, self-governance and parallel economies.

 These factors converge at a moment in time, making it ideal for a range of innovative forms of economic interactions, collaboration, and ownership models that can be embedded with postcapitalist values.
 Ultimately, the wager is that self-organization, aided by these technologies and cultural shifts, will prove to be more efficient, desirable, and humane compared to the harsh, alienating, colonizing and extractive capitalist, state, and corporate systems that currently dominate our organizational landscape.